giovdk21/vscode-sublime-merge/README.md

 ## Special Thanks

-I've been able to start working on this extension thanks to the personal development time kindly allowed by my current employer, [Altmetric](https://www.altmetric.com/jobs/).
+I've been able to start working on this extension thanks to the personal development time kindly allowed by my former employer, [Altmetric](https://www.altmetric.com/jobs/).